davidmreed/dedupe_trees/README.md

   - `~/docs/source_2/stuff/file.txt`: 2
   - `~/docs/source_2/things/and/other/stuff/file.txt`: 5

 `path-length` by default prefers files higher in the hierarchy; to prefer deeper files, specify `desc`.
-Like all sort-based resolvers, `path-length` will prefer a single file with the highest/lowest attribute value; if more than one file have the same value, they will both be considered originals and sent to the next resolver in the chain.
+Like all sort-based resolvers, `path-length` will prefer a single file with the longest/shortest path length; if more than one file has the same path length, they will all be considered originals and sent to the next resolver in the chain.

 ### `source-order`

 `source-order` prefers files based on the positions of their respective sources on the command line.
 By default, earlier sources are preferred to later ones; to prefer later ones, specify `desc`.

 Within the same source, `source-order` has no effect and will pass all files to the next resolver.
+Like all sort-based resolvers, `source-order` will prefer a single file with the earliest/latest source order.

 ### `mod-date`

 `mod-date` chooses files based on their file system modification date.
 By default, earlier files are preferred; to choose later files, specify `desc`.
-Like all sort-based resolvers, files that are tied are passed on to the next resolver.
+Like all sort-based resolvers, `mod-date` will prefer a single file with the earliest/latest modification date; if more than one file has the same modification date, they will all be considered originals and sent to the next resolver in the chain.

 ### `copy-pattern`